The Importance of G.I. Joe Accessories for Collectors

 Weapons

-The most iconic accessories.
+Weapons are the most iconic accessories.
+They include:

 Rifles (AK-style, laser rifles, M16 variants)